 Here is the mare, with another equine commissioned by a private client from New Orleans, patiently waiting in the yard for the shippers last May.
 They were so similar that they could have been related."

 Interview: Heather answering questions about the creative process click here

 For a bit of sheer delight and amazing jewellery visit gorgeous Kate Higham.

 The Ugbrooke Connection.
 1999 to the present day.

-In 1999 I had been making life-size sculpture for two years and could barely turn my car for the accumulation of driftwood surrounding my house.
+In 1999 I had been making life-size sculpture for two years and could barely turn my car in the yard for the accumulation of driftwood surrounding my house.
 It would be hard to sell the property without a big clear out but I was unsure how I could do that without interrupting the flow of work.
-My last major exhibition had been at The National Trust's Saltram House near Plymouth when my original life-size driftwood mare and foal were made in response to the magnificence of it's Stable Courtyard.
+My last major exhibition had been at The National Trust's Saltram House near Plymouth when my original life-size driftwood mare and foal were made in response to the magnificence of the Stable Courtyard.

 At the time I was the only British artist working with driftwood and The Press had gone wild; the massive coverage made the show a resounding success and demand was almost overwhelming.

 It was at this point that Lord Clifford came up trumps.